 If you get it right, you’ll see the information less often; if you get it wrong, you’ll see the information more often.

 Using spaced repetition to learn vocabulary is incredibly effective.
+If you’re asking yourself how to memorize vocabulary words in an efficient way, this is the answer.

 It’s also convenient because the app is on your phone and your phone is usually within arm’s reach.
+As I said, there are a lot of flashcards apps out there but I find that Anki flashcards are the best.

-3 steps how to use flashcards more effectively
+Three steps to use flashcards more effectively

 To be honest, I used to get quite bored studying flashcards but I’ve learned a few tricks that can make the experience less painful.